UI/UX Designer on Life Eater

 I focused on the visual design and layout of the timeline component first, as it was the main interaction area for the game and would inform how the rest of the interface would look.

-I tried out some effect filters on the mockup to better visualise what the UI could look like in-game, to get a feel for whether the direction would fit the "haunted Shotcut" aesthetic we were aiming for.
+Putting on some retro effect filters on the mockup helped visualise what the UI could look like in-game, so as to get a feel for whether the direction would fit the "haunted Shotcut" aesthetic we were aiming for.

-I also mocked up the visual feedback we'd want to give users when they interact with the timeline (using Photoshop layers and ScreenToGif to quickly fake interaction).
-You can see ideas on how to represent spans of time that stretch beyond the currently zoomed-in area, and locked activity blocks.
-We removed icons from activity blocks, so that players wouldn't be led to think there was accompanying in-game audio/video for each block.
+Mocking up visual feedback we'd want to give players when they interact with the timeline was done using Photoshop layers and ScreenToGif to quickly fake interaction.
+You can see ideas on how to represent spans of time that stretch beyond the currently zoomed-in area, and hidden activity blocks.
+We removed icons from activity blocks, so that players wouldn't be led to think there was accompanying in-game audio/video associated with each block.

 Collaborating on making the gameplay rules explicit

-I wrote out the game rules, goals, variables and questions I had about them in a bullet pointed document, as if I was writing a TTRPG rulebook for the game.
-Writing things down concretely in this way brings to the surface any existing vagueness in the game mechanics or my understanding of them.
-We ended up reviewing this document in a group call, line by line, which helped ensure we all had the same understanding of how the gameplay was intended to work.
+I wrote out the game rules, goals, variables and questions I had about them in a bullet-pointed document, as if I was writing a TTRPG rulebook for the game.
+Writing things down concretely in this way brings to the surface any existing vagueness in the game mechanics; we ended up reviewing this document in a group call, line by line, which helped ensure we all had the same understanding of how the gameplay was intended to work.
 It was easier to identify elements to change or simplify when the entire gameplay loop was laid out in a few pages; it also enabled us to agree which variables would be visible for the player, and thus I needed to include in the UI, and which would be behind-the-scenes stats.

 Designing the overall interface layout